menzHSE/cv-ml-lecture-notebooks/README.md

 Author: [Markus Enzweiler](https://markus-enzweiler-de), markus.enzweiler@hs-esslingen.de

 This repository contains Jupyter notebooks used in my lectures at Esslingen University of Applied Sciences.
 The notebooks mainly use PyTorch (https://pytorch.org/) and are written for educational purposes with explanations and visualizations.
-There are additional notebooks available for some topics that use MLX for Apple SoCs (https://github.com/ml-explore/mlx).
+There are additional notebooks available for some topics that use MLX for Apple SoCs (https://github.com/ml-explore/mlx) or pure NumPy (https://numpy.org/).

 ## Contributing